Unitech/pm2/README.md

 ### Derivated commands

-Dump all processes status and environment managed by pm2 :
+Dump all processes status and environment managed by pm2:
 ```bash
 $ pm2 dump
 ```
 It populates the file `~/.pm2/dump.pm2` by default.

-To bring back the latest dump :
+To bring back the latest dump:
 ```bash
 $ pm2 resurrect
 ```